-- For this assignment, log into the Haswell/Quadro machine as described on the account slip that I handed out in class. - On Linux or OSX you will do the following (replace username with the one on the slip): ssh -p 2600 username@weaver-lab.eece.maine.edu - On a Windows machine you'll want to get a program such as putty, some directions can be found here:
+- For this assignment, log into the Haswell-EP machine as described on the account slip that I handed out in class. - On Linux or OSX you will do the following (replace username with the one on the slip): ssh -p 2131 username@weaver-lab.eece.maine.edu - On a Windows machine you'll want to get a program such as putty, some directions can be found here:

-http://web.eece.maine.edu/~vweaver/classes/ece571_2013s/using_ssh.html Be sure you are connecting to port 2600 (not the default ssh port).
+http://web.eece.maine.edu/~vweaver/classes/ece571_2013s/using_ssh.html Be sure you are connecting to port 2131 (not the default ssh port).

-- Be sure to change your password using the passwd command once you log in. - We will use the 401.bzip2 benchmark from the SPEC CPU 2006 benchmark suite. - Create a document that contains the data described in the Analysis sections below.
+- Be sure to change your password using the passwd command once you log in. - We will use the 401.bzip2 benchmark from the SPEC CPU 2006 benchmark suite. - Create a document that answers the questions / contains the data from the sections below.
 A .pdf or .txt file is preferred but I can accept MS Office format if necessary.